Equalize

 want to be a part of equalize?

-• Make beats and experiment with sounds
+Learn to create beats and experiment with sound

 You don’t need any previous experience — just bring your energy and ideas, and we’ll help you bring them to life.